 Margaret found herself bearing the responsibility of looking after her family.
 To do so, she took a job as a teacher in Boston.

 At one point she was paid $1,000 per year, an unusually high salary for a teacher.

-In the first meeting, conducted in Elizabeth Palmer Peabody’s parlor, 25 women attended.
-In the span of five years, the discussions attracted more than 200 women, drawing some as far as Providence, RI.
+In the first meeting in 1839, conducted in Elizabeth Palmer Peabody’s parlor, 25 women attended.
+In five years, the discussions attracted more than 200 women, drawing some as far as Providence, RI.

 The subjects turned into more serious and relevant subjects like Education, Culture, Ethics, Ignorance, Woman, even “Persons who never awake to life in this world.”

 It was also well-attended by influential women of the time, such as Transcendentalist leader Lydia Emerson, abolitionist Julia Ward Howe, and Native American rights activist Lydia Maria Child.

 The meetings were a strong base for feminism in New England.
 It became so influential to the women’s suffrage movement that suffragist Elizabeth Cady Stanton called it a landmark in “the vindication of women’s right to think.”